 If you’re visiting Sydney, the most surprising thing you’ll discover will probably be the sheer number of Thai restaurants here.
 Of course the quality varies greatly, but occasionally you find a true hidden gem that you know is made for Thai people, by Thai people.

-This tiny restaurant on the side of a main road in Canley Heights is one of them.
+This tiny restaurant on the side of a main road in Canley Vale is one of them.
 I actually found out about Sauce because my dad is friends with the owners, but it turns out they’re not new to the restaurant scene at all!
 They already have a thriving Thai restaurant in Sydney’s CBD.
 Anyway, Sauce has everything you could possibly want from a Thai restaurant, along with a few typical Lao dishes on offer.
 We ordered the soft shell crab, which arrived with a generous serving of of curry piled on top.
 Raad na, a dish consisting of either rice noodles or deep fried egg noodles doused in gravy sauce.
 They also have a great range of entrees and side dishes, such as homemade fish cakes and ox tongue.
 I’ve been there multiple times now, but it’ll probably be some time before I’ve tried everything they have to offer!

 Vinh Phat, Cabramatta